HotWire Spark Plug Wire

 - Ideal for high performance or racing

 - Easy installation

 - Costs much less than most ignition upgrades

 HOTWIRE SPARK PLUG WIRE – FAQ

-Question: How can HotWires be so good?
-They look like conventional ignition wires, except for the ground wire and the heavy insulation.
+Question: How can HotWire spark plug wire be so good?
+It looks like conventional ignition wires, except for the ground wire and the heavy insulation.

-Answer: HotWires are not just ignition wires, they’re more like a complete ignition system.
-Each HotWire has a capacitor built into the section closest to the spark plug.
+Answer: HotWire spark plug wire is not just ignition wires, it’s more like a complete ignition system.
+Each HotWire spark plug wire has a capacitor built into the section closest to the spark plug.
 This creates the most powerful spark possible.
 Look at it like a CD ignition system for each spark plug.